 - a description or a model to be applied to solve a problem that can occur in different situations during the design process;

-- a problem, or the description of the situation you can apply the pattern to;
+- a problem, or the description of the situation you can apply the pattern too;

 - a solution describing the elements of the project with the relations and their consequences;

 AWS has no reference nor official documentation about Cloud Design Patterns but they have a good amount of continuously updated “Best Practices” documents available at the AWS Architecture Center.
 Also, they share a good amount of Whitepapers that you might want to read.
-Their blog is another place where you can often find many interesting pointers.
+The AWS blog is another place where you can often find many interesting pointers.
 None of them is primarily focused on Cloud Design Patterns though.
-So, all in all, this initiative by the three Japanese guys, who work for AWS since several years by the way, seems to be an unofficial effort, probably born as a great evangelizing activities aimed at creating a community of pattern designers.
+So, all in all, this initiative by the three Japanese guys, who work for AWS since several years, by the way, seems to be an unofficial effort, probably born as a great evangelizing activity aimed at creating a community of pattern designers.

 Now, a definition for AWS Cloud Design Patterns might be as follows: “AWS Cloud Design Patterns are a collection of solutions and design ideas aimed at using the AWS Cloud technology to solve common systems design problems”.
 Following up the breakdown we have seen before, a Cloud Design Pattern might be described as follows:

-- Pattern Name/Summary: Pattern name, summary and brief description;
+- Pattern Name/Summary: Pattern name, summary, and a brief description;

 - Solving Issues: Description of typical issues that led to pattern creation, and what issues/challenges can be solved through its implementation;